PSA House System

 House advisors serve as heads of the House.
 House advisors serve as role models and ensure that House activities are organized and that students are engaged in activities.
 House advisors also serve as mentors who get to know their students and help ensure that their social and emotional needs are met.

-Student Leaders (House Captains)
+Student Leaders (House Liasons)

 Student will serve as House Captains.
 These students may be appointed by House advisors or voted on by members of the House itself.
 These House Captains will exercise limited authority within the House and assist in the organization of the House and House activities.

 The PSA House system provides a framework for meeting the social and emotional needs of students, encourages participation in school activities, and promotes leadership development.
-PSA will have a total of five Houses, each named after a famous gifted individual.
+PSA will have a total of four Houses, each named after a famous gifted individual.
 Each House will have 4-7 advisors and no more than 20 students in each advisory class.
 Each advisory class will have a mixture of students in grades 6-11.

-The Five Houses of PSA are:
+The Four Houses of PSA are:

 - House of Kahlo